I use git

-I use git from the command line as part of my regular workflow.
-Configuring aliases saves just a few keystrokes, but those keystrokes add up (My bash history says I’ve executed git commands 121 times in my current shell session, which has spanned about two workdays).
+from the command line as part of my regular workflow.
+Configuring aliases saves just a few keystrokes, but those keystrokes add up (My bash history says I’ve executed git

 Fetch & Checkout

-To kick it off, I typically git fetch from remote to make sure git is aware of the branches that exist on the remote end.
-Then I git checkout the branch that I want to work on, whether the branch already exists on the remote end or I create it locally.
-Those two commands look like g f and g co with the following aliases:
+the branch that I want to work on, whether the branch already exists on the remote end or I create it locally.
+Those two commands look like g f

 f = fetch